Writing a custom V4L2 camera driver for Jetson Orin, kernel code and camera module hardware side by side

-How to write a custom V4L2 camera driver for Jetson Orin
+How to write a V4L2 MIPI camera driver for Jetson

 Key Insights